taunsquared/taunsquared.github.io/_open-lab-notebook/09-the-first-VIRS-ch01-teaser-05.md

 {% include figure image_path="/assets/images/openLabNotebook/TheFirstVIRS/TheFirstVIRS_ch1_p03_web-01.jpg"
 alt="Chapter 1, page 3" caption="Art by Matteo Farinella, Lettering by Danbee Kim." %}

-## Annotations

-Inside the research institute, we see a receptionist sitting behind a sealed glass window.
-Next to him is a decontamination chamber that all must pass thru in order to enter the research facility.

-**"...Space Consortium's actions have been publicly condemned by many researchers affiliated with the LNBSP..."**

-*LNBSP = Laboratório Nacional de Biociências e Saúde Pública*

-**"...including Dr. Majhee Suh, who was the first to cultivate stable thread-worms capable of spinning SynTh..."**

-Majhee: **"Mornin', Paulo!"**

-Paulo: **"Majhee!
-How's your head?"**

-Majhee takes off her hood and googles - she is pretty and youthful for her 37 years, if it weren't for the many lines of worry and grim determination on her face.
-She shakes out her hair, cropped short in a bowl pixie cut.
-Clearly having many troubling thoughts, she begins taking off her SynTh hazmat suit.

-Majhee: **"Not great, but I'll live..."**

-Paulo: **"Did you go to the hospital?"**

-Majhee: **"No, it would have taken all night to see a doctor..."**

-Paulo: **"Doesn't the LNBSP give you private health care?"**

-Majhee: **"Yes, but I'm not covered for injuries that occur off the work site...and technically, I was outside the front gates when the oxygen tank hit me."**

-Paulo: **"*Seriously??* The SAMU should've just reported it as a worksite injury!"**

-*SAMU = Serviço de Atendimento Móvel de Urgência (Mobile Emergency Attendance Service)*

-Majhee removes her boots and steps into the decontamination chamber.

-Majhee: **"Well...everyone's hungry...can't think when you're hungry."**

 ### Learn More

 To learn more about this graphic novel, please visit [www.danbeekim.org/VIRS](/VIRS){:target="_blank"}